mbaumer/us_hep_funding/docs/_states/PA.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  40  Office of Science contracts, totalling  $1,242,906.80 Who have these contracts gone to?
+In the past 5 years, this state has received:
+40 Office of Science contracts, totalling $1,242,906.80

                                                     Amount ($)
 vendorname
 THOMSON REUTERS (SCIENTIFIC) LLC                     743194.94